Diversity, Equity, and Inclusion

 Through our annual Diversity Scholarship, PCK supports students from Black, African, Caribbean, and Indigenous communities by offering financial aid and mentorship opportunities.
 This program reflects our commitment to fostering equal opportunities and empowering future leaders in the IP industry.

 PCK is launching three Ontario diversity initiatives that have been developed in collaboration with Roots Community Services.
-They all share the goals of relieving hardship or economic disadvantage to attempt to achieve equal opportunity.
+They all share the goal of relieving hardship or economic disadvantage to attempt to achieve equal opportunity.
 One of the initiatives is an annual scholarship for university students.
 We may also offer a regular “open-house” program, where professionals in the firm will provide educational sessions on intellectual property to disadvantaged youth, based on the IPO IP Patch program.
 Also, there may be an opportunity for a paid summer internship for a University student.
 These initiatives are specifically designed to support disadvantaged groups including Black and Indigenous youth.

 As stated in the final LSO report, Strategies to Address Issues of Systemic Racism in the Legal Professions, “The Law Society works to ensure that the law and the practice of law are reflective of all the people of Ontario, including Indigenous peoples, Francophones and equality-seeking communities.”